kofimuad/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ## Task 14
 ### Owner and group
 A scipt that changes the owner to vincent and the group owner to staff for all files and directories.
 We are going to use chown: check man chown.. flag used is -R >> 100-change_owner_and_group

+## Task 15
+### Symbolic links
+A script that changes the owner and group owner of a symbolic link. use man chown.
+I used the flaf -h in this code >> 101-symbolic_link_permissions